Revathi-Gangadaran/Coffee_Sales/README.md

-# Sales Data Analysis
+# 📊 Sales Data Analysis
+A complete workflow for cleaning, transforming, and analyzing retail coffee sales data using Excel and Power Query.

-## Project Overview:
+## 🔍 Project Overview:
-This project contains the analysis of a sales data.
-The dataset includes orders, products, and customer information stored in a single Excel file.
-Data cleaning and transformation were performed using Power Query Editor, and visualizations were created using Pivot Tables and Pivot Charts in Excel.
+This project provides an end‑to‑end analysis of a multi‑sheet coffee sales dataset.
+It covers data preparation, merging, calculated fields, exploratory data analysis (EDA), and visualization.
+The goal is to transform raw operational data into meaningful insights using accessible tools.
+The workflow includes:
+- Cleaning and standardizing raw data
+- Building a unified analytical dataset
+- Exploring sales trends, product performance, and customer behaviour
+- Visualizing insights using Pivot Tables and Pivot Charts

-## Contents:
+## 📁 Repository Contents:
-- `coffeeOrdersData.xlsx`: The main Excel file containing three sheets with data.
+- `coffeeOrdersData.xlsx`: Raw dataset containing Products, Customers, and Orders.
-- `README.md`: Documentation file providing an overview of the project and analysis steps.
-- `data_cleaning_and_transformation.pq`: Power Query script for data cleaning and transformation.
+- `data_cleaning_and_transformation.pq`: Power Query script used for data preparation.
-- `visualizations.xlsx`: Excel file with Pivot Tables and Pivot Charts for visualization.
+- `visualizations.xlsx`: Pivot Tables and Pivot Charts.

-The primary dataset used for this analysis is the , containing informations about a coffee sale in three different countries.

-## Tools:
-- Excel
-- Power Query Editor
+- `README.md`: Documentation and methodology.

-## Dataset Description:
+## 📦 Dataset Description:
-The dataset is stored in coffeeOrdersData.xlsx and includes the following sheets:
+The dataset (coffeeOrdersData.xlsx) contains three sheets:

-### Sheet1: Products:
+### Products:
 - Product ID
 - Coffee Type
 - Roast Type